How To Open a Restaurant

-Your employees are true extensions of your restaurant and its brand, making them one of the most important elements of your restaurant’s success.
-From front-of-house servers to cooks and dishwashers, there are dozens of restaurant positions you can hire for.
+Your employees are true extensions of your restaurant and its brand, making them one of the most important aspects of your restaurant’s success.
+From front-of-house servers to the chefs, there are dozens of restaurant positions you can hire for.

 8. Invest in Equipment and Restaurant Technology